JarJarDinks/meet-app/README.md

 ## Overview

 meet-app is a test driven development web app that helps users research, schedule, and attend events in their city.
 It uses the Google Calendar API and a serverless backend powered by AWS Lambda to retrieve upcoming events and handle access authorization.

-The app is still under construction.
+## Technologies and Aproaches
+  - React
+  - Axios
+  - Service worker for offline functionality
+  - Test-Driven Development
+  - Behaviour-Driven Development

 ## Links